 That convergence is not because kindergarten surged.
-Kindergarten enrollment barely moved over two decades, slipping 291 students.
-Pre-K grew by 13,294, a 144.8% increase that accounts for one in three students Nebraska added to its total enrollment since 2005.
+Kindergarten enrollment barely moved over two decades, ticking up by just 84 students.
+Pre-K grew by 13,901, a 244% increase that accounts for nearly one in three students Nebraska added to its total enrollment since 2005.

 The three eras of Nebraska pre-K